 To set up backup routes you will need to enable Check Connection in the Mobile WAN item.
 (See Figure 121.)
 Set the Check connection option to enabled + bind and fill in an IP address of the mobile operator's DNS server or any other reliably available server and enter the time interval of the check.
-For detailed configuration, see Chapter 4.3.1.
+For detailed configuration, see Chapter 3.3.1.

-Figure 121: Backup access to the Internet - Mobile WAN configuration
+Figure 121: Backup Access to the Internet - Mobile WAN Configuration

 Backup Routes configuration: After setting up the backup routes you will need to set their priorities.
 In Figure 122, the ETH1 wired connection has the highest priority.
 If that connection fails, the second choice will be the WiFi wlan0 network interface.
-The third choice will be the mobile connection - usb0 network interface.

 The backup routes system must be activated by checking the Enable backup routes switching item for each of the routes.
 Click the Apply button to confirm the changes.
-For detailed configuration see Chapter 4.7.
+For detailed configuration see Chapter 3.7.

 You can verify the configured network interfaces in the Status section in the Network item.
-You will see the active network interfaces: eth0 (connection to LAN), eth1 (wired connection to the Internet), wlan0 (WiFi connection to the Internet) and usb0 (mobile connection to the Internet).
+You will see the active network interfaces: eth0 (connection to LAN), eth1 (wired connection to the Internet), wlan0 (WiFi connection to the Internet).
 IP addresses and other data are included.